Drymaster Logo

 Is the Carpet Defective?

 No. Filtration soiling is not the result of any defect in the carpet or its components, nor is it an indication of low quality.
-It can appear on any carpet regardless of price, style, colour, construction or face fiber.
-Since it is caused by airborne pollutants being deposited on the carpet after it is installed, filtration soil is not affected by anything done when a carpet or its pile fibers are manufactured.
-While fluorochemical soil retardants (e.g., Scotchgard, Teflon, etc.) may make it somewhat easier to remove, no fiber modification or protective finish can prevent filtration soiling from occurring.
+It can appear on any carpet regardless of price, style, colour, construction or face fibre.
+Since it is caused by airborne pollutants being deposited on the carpet after it is installed, filtration soil is not affected by anything done when a carpet or its pile fibres are manufactured.
+While fluorochemical soil retardants (e.g., Scotchgard, Teflon, etc.) may make it somewhat easier to remove, no fibre modification or protective finish can prevent filtration soiling from occurring.

 Can it Be Prevented?